Jonathan Kimetet arap Ng'eno

-Prof Jonathan Kimetet arap Ng'eno (c.1937 - 12 June 1998) was a Kenyan politician and a member of parliament for Bureti Constituency in Kericho County.
+Jonathan Kimetet arap Ng'eno (c.1937 - 12 June 1998) was a Kenyan politician and a member of parliament for Bureti Constituency in Kericho County.
 He served in different parliament sittings for three terms; two consecutive and one different term.

 Political career

-Prof Ng'eno was first elected into parliament in 1979 election on a KANU ticket.
+Ng'eno was first elected into parliament in 1979 election on a KANU ticket.
 He was re-elected in 1983 snap election on a KANU ticket.
 In 1988 General Election he lost to Timothy Kipkoech Arap Mibey a lawyer from Bureti.
-He bounced back to parliament in the General Election of 1992 through a KANU ticket again.
+He bounced back to parliament in the general election of 1992 through a KANU ticket again.

 Speaker

-He served as Speaker of the National Assembly of Kenya from 1991 when Moses Keino resigned and when Prof. Ng'eno was re-elected to parliament he then again was elected to serve as a speaker from 1992 to 1993.
+He served as Speaker of the National Assembly of Kenya from 1991 when Moses Keino resigned and when Ng'eno was re-elected to parliament he then again was elected to serve as a speaker from 1992 to 1993.

 Ministerial Position

 He served as the Minister for Public Works and Housing from 1992 to 1997.He had earlier served as a Minister for Education taking over from Dr. Taaitta Toweett who is perceived to have been the best Education Minister that Kenya has ever had.
 Bureti Constituency held the Ministry of Education leadership for a record of 16 years.